 As the number of patients requiring critical care services increases, hospitals may find that they have the capability to care for additional patients but lack sufficient ventilator capacity to accommodate them.
-To mitigate this, a provincial stockpile of ventilators was purchased by the Ministry of Health and Long-Term Care; and a process is in place, whereby hospitals can borrow additional ventilators from the Provincial Ventilator Stockpile.
+To mitigate this, a provincial stockpile of ventilators was purchased by the Ministry of Health a; and a process is in place, whereby hospitals can borrow additional ventilators from the Provincial Ventilator Stockpile.

-If an Index Hospital is approaching their maximum ventilator capacity, and has considered all site and corporation-level resources, the Index Hospital CEO / Senior Delegate will notify CritiCall Ontario by calling 1-800-668-4357 (different from number to declare a moderate surge), and formally request access to Ontario's Ventilator Stockpile.
+If an Index Hospital is approaching their maximum ventilator capacity, and has considered all site and corporation-level resources, the Index Hospital VP will notify CritiCall Ontario by calling 1-800-668-4357 (different from number to declare a moderate surge), and formally request access to Ontario's Ventilator Stockpile.
 This process is shown in Figure 6 below.